groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/groupdocs-annotation-java-add-point-pdf/_index.md

 ## Frequently Asked Questions

-### Can I style my point annotations differently?
+**Q: Can I style my point annotations differently?**
-Yes!
+A: Yes!
 You can customize appearance properties like color, size, and opacity:

 ```java
 point.setPenColor(1); // Different color options
 point.setOpacity(0.8); // Transparency level
 ```

-### How do I handle different PDF page sizes?
+**Q: How do I handle different PDF page sizes?**
-Calculate relative positions based on page dimensions rather than using absolute coordinates.
+A: Calculate relative positions based on page dimensions rather than using absolute coordinates.
 This ensures your annotations scale properly across different PDF formats.

-### Can I add multiple points in a single operation?
+**Q: Can I add multiple points in a single operation?**
-Absolutely!
+A: Absolutely!
 Create multiple `PointAnnotation` objects and add them all before calling `save()`:

 ```java
 annotator.add(point1);